personium/legacy-api-references/api/en/388_Stream_Collection_Receive.md

 |Accept|Specifies the response body format|application/json|No|[application/json] by default|

 ### queue settings
-It is necessary to register Queue name in [Configuration change] (386_Configure_Stream_Collection.md) of Stream Collection.
+It is necessary to register Queue name in [Configuration change](386_Configure_Stream_Collection.md) of Stream Collection.
 If it is not registered, a 404 error will occur.

 ## Response